Threat Model — infrabroker¶

 would otherwise persist in plaintext in every one of those sinks.

-- Mitigation: the opt-in redact config block (all three services) masks
+- Mitigation: the opt-in redact config block (signer, broker, control

-secrets at every persistent/outbound sink — audit log free-text fields,
+plane) masks secrets at every persistent/outbound sink — audit log free-text

-session recordings, and the approval notification payload — using built-in
+fields, session recordings, and the approval notification payload — using

 [REDACTED:<rule>] before the audit entry is signed (verification is

 unaffected; the original is irrecoverable).
-Redaction never touches the
+The approval-bridge reads the

-decision path: the signer, the certificate force-command, and the mTLS
+signer, the certificate force-command, and the mTLS approval UI (broker-ctl /

 - Residual risk: pattern matching is best-effort, not DLP (see